atoffano/KGene2Pheno/README.md

     python main.py [arguments]

-Replace main.py with the name of the script file containing the code.
+Replace main.py with the name of whichever script you want to run.

+## Training a model

+Models, whether embedding models or binary classifiers, can be trained using the main.py script.
 Specify the required command-line arguments to customize the behavior of the script.

-The available arguments are:
+Arguments:

     --keywords: Specify multiple keywords to generate the dataset(optional).
     Currently available: disease molecular-entity phenotype not-phenotype interaction disease_plus_ortho expression_value expression_pattern lifestage-ontology disease-ontology phenotype-ontology go-ontology go-annotation